An aneurysm is a bulge in one part of a blood vessel.

-If one part of the aorta bulges outward and has a diameter of more than 3 cm, it is known as an abdominal aortic aneurysm (sometimes abbreviated as AAA).
+If one part of the abdominal aorta bulges outward and has a diameter of more than 3 cm (1.18 inches), it is known as an abdominal aortic aneurysm – sometimes abbreviated as AAA.

 But there is a risk of the aorta suddenly rupturing (breaking open) if an aneurysm keeps on expanding.
 That is an emergency situation and life-threatening.

-If the abdominal aorta ruptures, it causes sudden back pain that radiates to the sides or groin.
-A large amount of blood is lost through the rupture, causing dizziness, loss of consciousness and eventually circulatory collapse.
+If the abdominal aorta ruptures, it causes sudden back pain that radiates to the side or groin.
+A large amount of blood is lost quickly, causing sudden dizziness, loss of consciousness and eventually circulatory collapse.

-An abdominal aortic aneurysm may arise if the vessel wall becomes less elastic, for example as a normal part of aging.
-Other possible causes include smoking and too much pressure on the blood vessel, for instance due to high blood pressure.
-If one part of the vessel wall starts bulging, it tends to continue to expand, and the aneurysm grows larger.
+An abdominal aortic aneurysm may arise if the blood vessel wall becomes less elastic, for example due to smoking – or if there is too much pressure on the blood vessel, for instance due to high blood pressure.
+The body's normal aging processes can also increase the risk.
+If one part of the vessel wall starts bulging, it tends to continue to expand, and then the aneurysm gets bigger.